 Visiting Scholar Biographies

 The Institute hosts environmental lawyers, practitioners, and scholars working on policy research projects aimed at domestic American environmental policy — national, regional or state — and at the international level and national level in other countries.
 Individual scholars are typically in residence at the Institute for periods of one to three months, with some staying for a year or more.
-The exchanges which take place under the auspices of the ELI Visiting Scholars Program help to strengthen institutions and stimulate intellectual activity across disciplines and borders.
+The exchanges — many of which take place under the auspices of the ELI International Visiting Scholar Program — help to strengthen institutions help to strengthen institutions and stimulate intellectual activity across disciplines and borders.
 The program helps to build and sustain a growing network of environmental lawyers and related professionals dedicated to advancing environmental protection.

 The Institute is pleased to introduce the current ELI Visiting Scholars.
 They are:

 Ruth Greenspan Bell